Books for siblings of children who are chronically ill or hospitalized:

 “Watching Bradley Grow: A Story About Premature Birth,” by Elizabeth Murphy-Melas (Ages 4-8)

 This book is designed for parents to share about their preemie baby with the other children.
-It’s about a big sister who learns to cope about having a preemie younger brother and not being able to see him until he gets bigger.
+It’s about a big sister who learns to cope with having a preemie younger brother and not being able to see him until he gets bigger.

 “Waiting for Baby Joe,” by Pat Lowery Collins (Ages 4-8)